Design, backend, and frontend collaboration problem in scrum teams?

 This month, I helped a scrum team to transform their planning and collaboration way, the way of working of different skills together as a team.
 I want to tell their story here and how we solved one of their tough challenges.

 Waiting and delay problem.
-The frontend developer had to wait for several days to get an API from the backend developer and a High-fidelity prototype from the designer.
-After several days she could start his task and usually, in the implementation process, she found some problems, and it caused them to went back and forth between tasks.
-Finally, at the end of the sprint, there was no Done Increment, so sprint reviews were useless, with no feedback loop and …
+The frontend developer had to wait for several days to get an API from the backend developer and a High-fidelity prototype from the designer(eg. Figma Design).
+After several days she could start her task and usually, in the implementation process, she founds some problems, and it will cause them to start a back and forth between BE and FE and Designer.
+Finally, at the end of the sprint, there was no Done Increment.

 Facilitate sprint retrospective to find the solution